 Of course, like any dream, it takes a lot of hard work, frustration, mistakes, and learning.
 It’s also unlikely to make you rich, except in experience.

-In today’s post I want to share some of my observations on what travel blogging is all about, where I think it’s likely going, how to turn it into a business with a liveable income and of course, how you can go about that yourself.
+In today’s post I want to share some of my observations on what travel blogging is all about, where I think it’s likely going, and of course – how to turn a travel blog into a business with a liveable income.
 First though:

 Sadly, the Oxford English Dictionary is a little light on the description as to what a travel blogger is.
 However, if we break it down into its constituent parts, it’s someone who has a “blog”, or online journal, largely focused on sharing the story of their travels.

 Being a professional in my mind means two things.
 One, it means this is something that generates an income.
 Two, it means that you are in this for the long term, and can be expected to deliver a professional level of service to both your readers and any clients that you might have.

 There are all sorts of ways to generate an income, and there are hugely varying opinions as to what a travel blogger *is*, varying from a journalism approach, through to writing more personal stories and tales.